Matilda202/math_challenge_game/README.md

 # 🧠 Math Challenge Game

 Welcome to **Math Challenge!**
 A simple and fun terminal-based game that tests your basic arithmetic skills under pressure.

-This is a great tool for sharpening your math and improving your speed and accuracy!
+This project started as a fun way to spend some free time and play around with Python — just a small challenge that turned into a working game!

 ---

-## 🎮 Features
+## Features

 - ✅ Randomly generated math problems using `+`, `-`, and `*`
 - ⏱️ Timed session to track how fast you complete the quiz